nonissue/verbosed/README.md

-# WOTD: Word of the Day
+# Verbosed: A Word a Day

 A simple app that displays a word of the day.
 The word of the day is updated using a Siri Shortcut from iOS.